polterguy/babelfish/README.md

 to the end user's selection.
 Probably defaulting to for instance English if the end user has still not explicitly selected a language.

+### Namespacing translation entities

-**Notice** - The system supports namespaces, allowing you to filter your invocations to the above _"get-translations"_ endpoint, such that only translations relevant to your client is returned.
+The system supports namespaces, allowing you to filter your invocations to the above _"get-translations"_ endpoint, such that only translations relevant to your client is returned.
 This needs to be accommodated for as you create your translation entities, by using an `id` for your translations _"namespacing"_ the client it's intended to be used within.